arushi-08/ICU-Requirement-Predictor/README.md

 Introduction
 ------------

 Predicting ICU Requirement for patients being tested Covid-19 positive or even before is the need of the hour.
-In this regard, this is a simple predictive modelling project to render insights and analysis of Patient's Condition.
+In this regard, this is a predictive modelling project to render insights and analysis of Patient's Condition.

 Usage
 -----